LUMBAR DISC HERNIATION

 Advanced disease is treated surgically.
 Indications for surgery are follows: the presence of neurological deficit (paresis with or without hypoesthesia), inability to control pain with non-surgical treatments, significant compromise in quality of life due to degenerative disc disease.
 There are various surgical solutions for these patients and the optimal treatment is based on individual conditions.
 However, the main goal of the surgery is to relieve the pressure from the nerves.
 Discectomy or removal of the disc is the cornerstone of lumbar disc herniation treatment.
 There are various forms of discectomy: open discectomy, micro-discectomy, endoscopic discectomy, percutaneous discectomy etc.

 All these procedures relieve the pressure from the nerves by removing the herniation that causes the nerve compression.
 Additional discectomy is performed in order to decrease the likelihood of future herniation.
 Lumbar discectomy is a very effective method of treating disc herniation.
 Yet there are two major drawback of this technique.
 First intervertebral joint degeneration is not addressed by this surgery.
 The affected disc joint may continue to cause low back pain.
 Second disadvantage is the possibility of recurrent disc herniation.
-The risk of future re-herniation is especially high in patients with large herniations with wide annulus ruptures.
-The surgeon may need to put hardware in lumbar spine depending during surgery.
-In these cases, the lumbar stabilization is performed.
+The risk of future re-herniation is especially high in patients with large herniations.
+The surgeon may need to perform spinal fusion i.e. to place hardware following discectomy.

 Usual indications for stabilization are spinal instability, recurrent herniations, and intend to avoid future herniations.
 Stabilization is usually performed by using interbody technique.
 In time stabilized segment of spine fuses into one solid piece of bone thus effectively eliminating the risk of future disc problems.
 It should be noted that fusion eliminates motion at the portion of spine.
 Therefore neighbor levels experience increased load and may degenerate faster.
 Thus the risks and and benefits of fusion surgery should be weighed carefully prior to the surgical procedure.